 Quick Variation: Use a wide standing position.

-This is the same as the banded back squat but take a really wide stance for the standing position.
+Just like a banded back squat but take a really wide stance for the standing position.
 Keep about 3 feet of space between your legs.
 The variation puts more emphasis on the inner thigh and calf muscles.

 Banded Squats with Mini Loops